Orthosymplectic Yangians: Rank 1 and 2 relations

 with $\wt{e}^{(\leq 0)}_{\bullet \bullet}=0$.
 In particular, we get $[\wt{e}^{(k)}_{12},\wt{e}^{(1)}_{13}]=0$ (by plugging $\ell=-1$ into~\eqref{eq:e12e13-assgr-direct}), $[\wt{e}^{(k)}_{12},\wt{e}^{(2)}_{13}]=0$ (by plugging $\ell=0$ into~\eqref{eq:e12e13-assgr-direct}), and then we get the first equality of~\eqref{eq:e12e13-assgr} by induction on $s$. \end{Rem}

-\begin{Rem} We note that the $\BZ_2$-grading of $V$ in~\cite{aacfr} is $|v_1|=\bar{0}, |v_2|=\bar{1}, |v_3|=\bar{0}$, which is opposite to ours, and as a result their $R$-matrix of~\cite[(2.4)]{aacfr} slightly differs from ours (besides for the common prefactor).
-The main isomorphism $\phi\colon \mathcal{A}^+\iso \mathcal{Y}(R)$ of~\cite[Theorem~3.1]{aacfr} between the new Drinfeld and RTT realizations of the super Yangian of $\fosp(1|2)$ is best restated using the opposite Gauss decomposition of the generator matrix $T(u)$ (denoted by $L(u)$ in \emph{loc.~cit.}):
+\begin{Rem} We note that the $\BZ_2$-grading of $V$ in~\cite{acfr} is $|v_1|=\bar{0}, |v_2|=\bar{1}, |v_3|=\bar{0}$, which is opposite to ours, and hence the $R$-matrix of~\cite[(2.4)]{acfr} slightly differs from ours (besides for the common prefactor).
+The main isomorphism $\phi\colon \mathcal{A}^+\iso \mathcal{Y}(R)$ of~\cite[Theorem~3.1]{acfr} between the (new) Drinfeld and RTT realizations of the super Yangian of $\fosp(1|2)$ is best restated using the opposite Gauss decomposition of the generator matrix $T(u)$ (denoted by $L(u)$ in \emph{loc.~cit.}):

 Here, the \emph{opposite} Gauss decomposition of $T(u)$ refers to the unique factorization

 with \begin{enumerate}